Reflecting, on my 50th Birthday

 I'm finding this one to be a more emotional birthday than usual.
 My brilliant, hilarious, courageous brother, Ron, died from Cancer when he was 36.
 I was 34 and pregnant with Morgan when he passed.

-We gave Morgan, "Ron" as a middle name, and it bothered him to have the name of a dead uncle, until he was about 14 and saw this picture of Ron, dancing on his houseboat.
+We gave Morgan "Ron" as a middle name, and it bothered him to have the name of a dead uncle, until he was about 14 and saw this picture of Ron, dancing on his houseboat.
 Morgan asked "WHO's that?"
 I answered "Dead Uncle Ron."
 "Oh, cooool!" was his reaction.
-Now Morgan is proud to be named for this uncredibly spirited man.
+Now Morgan is proud to be named for this incredibly spirited man.

 Ron's photos sit on my torch bench.
 His spirit lives in the studio.
 I ask his opinion and I get it, usually what I want or need to hear.